wagtail/wagtail/docs/advanced_tutorial/create_portfolio_page.md

 # Create a portfolio page

 A portfolio page is a web page that has your resume or Curriculum Vitae (CV).
-The page gives potential employers access to your work experience.
+The page will give potential employers a chance to review your work experience.

 This tutorial shows you how to add a portfolio page to your portfolio site using the Wagtail StreamField.